Correlate Disparate Data Points

 Pods essentially hold containers with related pieces of the application stack.
 The critical point is that they are ephemeral and follow a specific lifecycle.
 They should come and go without service interruption as any service-destined traffic directed should be towards the “service” endpoint IP address, not the Pod IP address.

 Even Though Pods have a pod-wide-IP address, service reachability is carried out with service endpoints.
-Services are not as ephemeral ( although they can be deleted ) and don’t go away as much as Pods.
+Services are not as temporary ( although they can be deleted ) and don’t go away as much as Pods.
 They act as the front-end VIP to back-end Pods ( more on later ).
 This type of architecture hammers home the level of abstraction Kubernetes seeks.

 Pod definition file

 The following example displays a Pod definition file.
 We have basic configuration parameters, such as the Pod’s name and ID.
 Also, notice that the object type is set to “Pod.”
 This will be set according to the object we are defining.
-Later we will see this set as “service” for defining a service endpoint.
+Later we will see this set as “service” for determining a service endpoint.

 In this example, we define two containers – “testpod80” and “testpod8080”.
 We also have the option to specify the container image and Label.
 As Kubernetes assigns the same IP to the Pod where both containers live, we should be able to browse to the same IP but different port numbers, 80 or 8080.
 Traffic gets redirected to the respective container.